macosui/macos_ui/README.md

 ## PulldownButton

 A pull-down button (often referred to as a pull-down menu) is a type of pop-up button that, when clicked, displays a menu containing a list of choices.
 The menu appears below the button.
 Once the menu is displayed onscreen, it remains open until the user chooses a menu item, clicks outside of the menu, switches to another app, or quits the app; or until the system displays an alert.
+[Learn more](https://developer.apple.com/design/human-interface-guidelines/macos/buttons/pull-down-buttons/)

 Use a pull-down button to present a list of commands.
 A pull-down button can either show a `title` or an `icon` to describe the contents of the button's menu.
 If you use an icon, make sure it clearly communicates the button’s purpose.